julianrios/sandbox/notes/programming/intro-docker.md

 You may want to run your app as a different user with fewer privileges.
 The USER instruction makes this easy.

+docker images -> returns a list of created images

+docker rmi tagOfImage -> removes that image

+docker ps -a -> shows all containers

+docker rm name -> removes an image

+docker system prune -> command will remove all stopped containers, all dangling images, and all unused networks

 Docker for EMUs?

+One of the main reasons to move your app into a Docker image is to make it easy to share it with others.
+But you don't have to upload image files to Dropbox or publish them on a website.
+Registries provide a standardized way to share Docker images, kind of like Git repositories.
+With a Docker registry, you can upload images, and your users can download them and run them as containers with just a few simple commands.

+docker login -> logs into docker hub

+docker tag imageName julianrios/imageTag -> will create this tag name

+docker push julianrios/imageTag -> pushes to hub

+docker pull julianrios/imageName -> pulls the latest image

 ### What can Docker be used for:
 Docker lets you run apps with little knowledge of how it works internally.